iluwatar/java-design-patterns/separated-interface/README.md

 **Programmatic Example**

-The Separated Interface design pattern is a software design pattern that encourages the separation of the definition of an interface from its implementation.
+The Java Separated Interface design pattern is a crucial software architecture strategy that promotes separating the interface definition from its implementation, crucial for enhancing system flexibility and scalability.
 This allows the client to be completely unaware of the implementation, promoting loose coupling and enhancing flexibility.

 In the given code, the `InvoiceGenerator` class is the client that uses the `TaxCalculator` interface to calculate tax.
 The `TaxCalculator` interface is implemented by two classes: `ForeignTaxCalculator` and `DomesticTaxCalculator`.
 These implementations are injected into the `InvoiceGenerator` class at runtime, demonstrating the Separated Interface pattern.